Dragon1 Standard: Business Process Orientation

 Process Meta-Model Diagram.

-In many organizations architects only model and visualize the dependency of processes to applications, but processes without activities are hollow things.
-You need to know the business activities that are dependent on modules in software applications.
-Only then you can really make processes lean, efficient or deduplicate work or allocate work to the correct resources.
+In many organizations, architects only model and visualize the dependency of processes on applications, but processes without activities are hollow.
+You need to know the business activities dependent on modules in software applications.
+Only then can you make processes lean and efficient, deduplicate work, or allocate work to the correct resources.

 If you have an overview of processes and a process flow diagram per key process, you can manage your processes: Plan, Organize, Lead, Control and Staff.